Dead Body on Broadway

 Dead Body on Broadway (Todesschüsse am Broadway) is a 1969 German thriller film directed by Harald Reinl and starring George Nader, Heinz Weiss and Heidy Bohlen.
-It was part of the series of films portraying FBI agent Jerry Cotton.
+It is the final entry in the series of films portraying FBI agent Jerry Cotton.

 The film's sets were designed by the art director Ernst H. Albrecht.
 It was shot at the Tempelhof Studios in Berlin.

 Plot

 Cotton is called in to investigate a crime on Broadway because an FBI agent has died while working undercover.
-Before he has expired he got rid of the booty from a recently committed huge robbery.
-Where he disposed of it is unknown.
-All of the culprits are arrested by the FBI but the main villain Costello is soon broken free by a hitherto rivaling gang.
-His new accomplices presume he knew the location of the booty and he tries to live up to their expectations.
-The demised agent's girl-friend Cindy cannot help but notice she needs protection.
-Jerry Cotton hears her calling and stops at nothing to catch Costello.
+Before his demise he concealed the booty from a recent huge robbery in an unknown location.
+All of the culprits are arrested by the FBI but the main villain, Costello, is soon broken free by a hitherto rivaling gang.
+His new accomplices presume he knows the location of the booty and he tries to live up to their expectations.
+The demised agent's girlfriend, Cindy, realizes she needs protection.
+Jerry Cotton obliges and stops at nothing to catch Costello.